 Learn about Fraternity and Sorority Life

 There are more than 55 chapters within the fraternity and sorority community - each offering both similar and distinct types of experiences.
-Each year we update our Guide to Fraternity and Sorority Life with information about chapter health - based off of the chapter's Legacy Report.
+Each year we update our Fraternity and Sorority Life Community Report Card with information about chapter health - based off of the chapter's Legacy Report.
 In this guide you can learn more about their successes and challenges.
 If you don't see information listed for a chapter it is because they chose to opt out of the reporting process.
 Contact the Fraternity and Sorority Life office for more information!

 Join a Fraternity/Sorority - Make Lifetime Friends